 Mezzanine loans provide a layer of debt funding to fill the gap between the senior debt, which would typically be provided by a bank, and the equity investment.

 They are generally used by property developers who need additional capital for a project but do not want to give away equity.
 Instead, they are happy to postpone their return in the funding structure behind the mezzanine debt and pay a fixed return to the lender.

 Our mezzanine loan products are secured by a second charge on a given property.
 A charge is the means by which lenders enforce their rights to property.
 Its seniority determines the order in which lenders make a call to recover their funds in the event that the borrower defaults on repayments.
 Mezzanine loans rank in priority above the equity in a project but behind the bank and deliver a fixed return for investors.

 A mezzanine facility allows for increased leverage on a property by adding a second layer of debt on top of the senior loan.
 This could take the total leverage on a project up to 80%, or even 90% which is significantly higher than the 60% to 75% currently being offered by senior lenders.

 By using mezzanine debt, developers can attain a higher return on their projects because it is cheaper than bringing in equity partners into the deal.

 The return offered on a mezzanine loan will be reflective of the total amount of debt on a project and can be between 14% to 16% per annum.

 Given that mezzanine loans rank behind the senior loan, in the event of a default the mezzanine holder may not get back all of this capital and the risk of capital loss is higher than with a senior facility.
 This is reflected by a higher rate of return for investors – typically between 14% to 16% per annum.

-This would suit an investor who is happy to take more risk than the Bridge product carries and prefers a fixed return, but who does not want to make an equity investment.
+This would suit an investor who is happy to take more risk than the bridge loan product carries and prefers a fixed return, but who does not want to make an equity investment.